hashicorp/vagrant/website/source/docs/docker/networking.html.md

 option should use `ip6` rather than `ip`.
 If you just want to use DHCP, you can simply say `type: "dhcp"` insetad.
 More examples are shared below which demonstrate creating a few common network interfaces.

-When destroying containers through Vagrant, Vagrant will clean up the network if there are no more containers using the network.

 ## Docker Network Example